 Flight frequency: Daily

 One of the most exciting British cities to visit outside of London, marvellous Manchester is a melting pot of culture and is fast making its mark as a top tourist destination.
 The ever-changing city has seen a lot of redevelopment over the last two decades, overcoming industrial decline to become one of the most cosmopolitan conurbations in Britain.
 Affectionately labelled the 'Capital of the North', Manchester is well served by an ultra-efficient public transport network and boasts a myriad of magnetisms.
 You're spoiled for ways to spend your time here, from performances at the dynamic Lowry arts complex to popular cultural attractions like the Museum of Science and Industry.
-Discover the best of the city in our guide to Manchester below.
+Discover the best of the city in our guide to Manchester below, or take a look at our Visiting Manchester and Business in Manchester pages.

 With a vibrant student population, Manchester's famous nightlife is as exciting as it is varied.
 Top bars include Revolucion De Cuba – home to rum, salsa and live music, Black Dog Ballroom – a New York inspired speakeasy and pool hall that is open until 4am, and Suede – a super-club that sees an ever-changing roster of top DJs.
 For quieter evenings, the numerous restaurants that line the city's streets offer something for all tastes, with an unbelievable choice.
 Arndale Market sells a fantastic variety of fresh produce, from fish to cheese and meat, and boasts a varied food hall - perfect for sampling tempting cuisine from all over the world.